 Apalachicola National Estuarine Research Reserve (ANERR) was designated in 1979.
 It is located in Franklin, Gulf and Calhoun counties, within one of the least populated coastal areas of the state.
-The Apalachicola River basin is only part of the larger Apalachicola-Chattahoochee-Flint River system (ACF), which drains an area covering approximately 19,600 miles, extending into the Blue Ridge Mountains.
+The Apalachicola River basin is only part of the larger Apalachicola-Chattahoochee-Flint River system, which drains an area covering approximately 19,600 miles, extending into the Blue Ridge Mountains.

-The boundary of ANERR includes the lower 52 miles of the Apalachicola River and floodplain, as well as most of Apalachicola Bay.
-It includes lands managed by the U.S. Fish & Wildlife Service (USFWS), Florida Fish and Wildlife Conservation Commission (FWC), Florida Park Service, Northwest Florida Water Management District (NWFWMD) and the Florida Coastal Office.
-Of the uplands acreage within ANERR, the Office of Resilience and Coastal Protection.
+The boundary of ANERR includes the lower 52 miles of the Apalachicola River and floodplain as well as most of Apalachicola Bay.
+It includes lands managed by the U.S. Fish & Wildlife Service (USFWS), Florida Fish and Wildlife Conservation Commission, Florida Park Service, Northwest Florida Water Management District (NWFWMD) and DEP's Office of Resilience and Coastal Protection.

-The Apalachicola National Research Reserve is also a UNESCO World Biosphere Reserve, an internationally designated protected area meant to demonstrate a balanced relationship between people and nature.
+The Apalachicola National Research Reserve is a UNESCO World Biosphere Reserve, an internationally designated protected area meant to demonstrate a balanced relationship between people and nature.

 Franklin, Liberty and Calhoun counties